ssesselmann/impulse/README.md

 * Build functionality for right channel recording and coincidence counting
 * Build interval histogram with Dead time calculation
 * Show Subtraction in spectrum name
-* Add functionality for publishing spectra to and reading spectra from an online database.
+* Save background subtracted spectra

 If anyone has requests for additional features please contact me via the "Contact us" link at gammaspectacular.com